citp/privacy-policy-historical/s/sk/sky/skyscanner.com.sg.md

-> *The following text is extracted and transformed from the skyscanner.com.sg privacy policy that was archived on 2012-01-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120104015536id_/http%3A//www.skyscanner.com.sg/privacypolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the skyscanner.com.sg privacy policy that was archived on 2013-05-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130518000938id_/http%3A//www.skyscanner.com.sg/privacypolicy.aspx) for the most accurate reproduction.*

-# Privacy Policy - Skyscanner Singapore
+# Privacy and cookie policy - Skyscanner Singapore

 ## Skyscanner Privacy Policy